 At the top, you’re treated to one of the best views of Leuven.

+There is also a live carillon concert on Tuesday evening and Wednesday at lunchtime.
 You can hum along to popular classics, and he’ll even take requests.

 3. MARVEL AT THE LEUVEN TOWN HALL

-4. UNDERSTAND THE DEVOUT BEGUINAGE COMMUNITY
+4. VISIT THE BEGUINAGE COMMUNITY

 In the 16th century, there were two main options for women.
 They could be married to a man and have children, or they could be married to the church and become a nun.